 - Seeking alternative markets for import diversification: One alternative may be focusing on the Kazakh and Ukrainian markets and negotiating possible ways to decrease the cost of transporting wheat to Georgia with state and private sector representatives from these countries.
 In October 2019, a mechanism for subsidising the transportation cost of Kazakh wheat was supposed to be activated by the Kazakh government if Kazakh companies expressed an interest in exporting wheat to Georgia.
 As evidenced by trade statistics, imports of Kazakh wheat have not changed much since 2019, which can be explained by three factors (or a combination of them): (1) low quantity of wheat-production in 2019; (2) the COVID-19 pandemic and associated restrictions; (3) need to modify/improve the stimulating mechanism.

 The Ukrainian market is of no less significance.
 Ukraine produces more wheat than Kazakhstan.
 Additionally, during the recent decades, both production and exports of Ukrainian wheat are characterised by an upward trend.
 For both Russia and Ukraine, the main export markets include Egypt, Bangladesh, and Turkey, with the Georgian market taking a minor position among Ukraine’s wheat export markets.
-It is important to better research the Ukrainian market and cooperates with both state and private sector representatives in Ukraine.
+It is important to better research the Ukrainian market and cooperate with both state and private sector representatives in Ukraine.